 The Chevrolet Silverado, another large pickup truck, was the second-most deadly vehicle nationwide: It was involved in 7,718 fatal crashes.
 The current Silverado is over 75 inches tall, making it among the tallest vehicles on the road, which may account for some of the reason it's in so many accidents.
 The Silverado is involved in fatal crashes particularly often in Arkansas and Vermont — it's the deadliest car in those states.

-The Silverado also seems to be involved in more accidents over time.
+The Silverado was also involved in more accidents over time.
 There were 1,653 Silverados involved in fatal accidents in 2018, while only 1,326 were in fatal crashes in 2014.

 3. Honda Accord